-Two consequences are that: (i) classes of problems in which social interactions occur are understudied, because social networks data is missing or too costly to collect; (ii) there is no way to validate social interactions analysis in contexts where ties are postulated.
-In this paper we tackle this challenge by deriving sufficient conditions under which global identification of the \emph{entire structure} of social networks\ is obtained, using only observational panel data that itself contains \emph{no} information on network ties.
+Two consequences are that (i) the classes of problems in which social interactions occur are understudied, because social networks data is missing or too costly to collect; and (ii) there is no way to validate social interactions analysis in contexts where ties are postulated.
+In this paper, we tackle this challenge by deriving sufficient conditions under which global identification of the \emph{entire structure} of social networks\ is obtained, using only observational panel data that itself contains \emph{no} information on network ties.
 Our identification results allow the study of social interactions without data on social networks, and the validation of structures of social interaction where social ties have hitherto been postulated.
-The recovered networks are economically meaningful to explain the effects under study since they are entirely estimated from the data itself, and not driven by \emph{ex ante} assumptions on how individuals interact.
+The recovered networks are economically meaningful to explain the effects under study, since they are entirely estimated from the data itself, and not driven by \emph{ex ante} assumptions on how individuals interact.

 A researcher is assumed to have panel data on individuals $i=1,...,N$ for instances $t=1,...,T$.
-An instance refers to a specific observation for $i$ and need not correspond to a time period (for example if $i$ refers to a firm, $t$ could refer to market $t$).
-The outcome of interest for individual $i$ in instance $t$ is $y_{it}$ and is generated according to a canonical structural model of social interactions:\footnote{\citet{Blumeetal2015} present micro-foundations based on non-cooperative games of incomplete information for individual choice problems, that result in this estimating equation for a class of social interaction models.}
+An instance refers to a specific observation for $i$ and need not correspond to a time period (for example, if $i$ refers to a firm, $t$ could refer to market $t$).
+The outcome of interest for individual $i$ in instance $t$ is $y_{it}$ and is generated according to a canonical structural model of social interactions:\footnote{\citet{Blumeetal2015} present micro-foundations for this estimating equation based on non-cooperative games of incomplete information for individual choice problems.}